 It turned out we were not alone in having this challenge.
 In environmental scans of other institutions, one element stood out – participation increased if students perceived that their feedback was valued and would be acted on.

 We want to build on this positive experience by establishing a trophy, “RRC Most Engaged Program Cup”, for the program with the highest online participation across all their courses.
 The winners will be able to display it for the year.

 The annual winner would be announced at Red Forum – a high profile acknowledgement in front of peers.

 All full-time programs with at least five courses in a year and that use the online course evaluation system will be eligible.
-(In the event of a tie, the program with the largest number of students will be declared the winner.)
+Red River programs come in many shapes and sizes.
+The number of courses in a program varies as does the number of students in a course.
+To equalize across these factors, we took all them all into account to develop a combined rating.
 We will offer the program a framed photograph of the winning team as a permanent memento.